dfelinto/blender-manual/manual/3d_interaction/navigating/camera_view.rst

 camera view.

-.. admonition:: Anti-Aliasing and blur options with borders
+.. note:: Anti-Aliasing and blur options with borders
-   :class: note

    Note that when Render Borders are activated, Full Sampling Anti-Aliasing will be disabled while Sampled Motion Blur will become available.